When To Fertilize Citrus Trees In Pots? Tips For Growing Your Trees

 • Cons: Hard to drain away

-Dry Fertilizer
+Granular Fertilizer

-You should scatter granular fertilizer over the top of the soil as it will be slower to release.
+You should scatter granular fertilizer over the top of the soil, as it will be slower to release.
 Gently dig a hole in the topsoil and apply the composite.

-• Pros: slow-releasing and could last for three months.
+• Pros: Slow-releasing and could last for three months.

 Spike Fertilizer